Updated July 7th, 2019

 A top realtor has negotiated hundreds of deals and knows the ins and out of counter offers, from the buyer’s or seller’s side.
 Learn from them and have them guide you along the real estate process.

-Connect with a top-rated, full-service to save thousands on commission and gain an expert negotiator.
+Connect with a top-rated, full-service real estate agent to save thousands on commission and gain an expert negotiator.

 Why would you need to counter offer?